ejb1733/CPSC210-project/README.md

  For example, CPSC 110 is a direct pre-requisite for CPSC 210!
 That way, students can better choose between two classes (say, MATH 210 and CPSC 210... where CPSC 210 is a pre-requisite for many classes, while MATH 210 is not.
+>
+> This project is based off the courses listed at https://www.cs.ubc.ca/prerequisite-rules

 <h3><center><b><em>User Stories</em></b></center></h3>